cardano-scaling/website/monthly/2025-03-monthly.md

 ### Roadmap

-TODO: Update

 Below are the latest updates on our roadmap:

-- **Cardano database incremental snapshots MVP** [#2047](https://github.com/input-output-hk/mithril/issues/2047): we have started the optimization and production readiness phase on the MVP for incremental snapshots of the Cardano database
+- **Cardano database incremental snapshots MVP** [#2047](https://github.com/input-output-hk/mithril/issues/2047): we have completed the implementation of the MVP for incremental snapshots of the Cardano database.
+We plan to start relasing it on test networks next month
+- **Multiple aggregators on a Mithril Network PoC** [#2238](https://github.com/input-output-hk/mithril/issues/2238): we have completed the implementation of the PoC for multiple aggregators on a Mithril Network.
+We are currently working on adapting the infrastructure to support this feature in selected test networks
-- **Redesign the website and improve documentation** [#2051](https://github.com/input-output-hk/mithril/issues/2051): the **Mithril certification** section has been created.
-Home page redesign is in progress.
+- **Redesign the website and improve documentation** [#2051](https://github.com/input-output-hk/mithril/issues/2051): the Home page redesign is in progress.

 ### Distributions